+91 9999466225 info@anujjindal.in

 RBI Grade B 2025 Final Selection

-The final selection for RBI Grade B 2025 is determined by combining the scores from Phase 2 and the Interview, along with any applicable grace marks according to the current rules.
+The final selection for RBI Grade B 2025 is determined by combining the scores from Phase 2 and the Interview, along with current rules.

 To increase your chances of being selected as an RBI Grade B officer, it’s essential to perform well in both Phase 2 and the Interview.